-1. Ball type valves are supplied with the AL0918BCD pump.

-2. A minimum of approximately 2 feet of clearance is required above, below, and in front of the pump fluid cylinder to allow valve service without removal of the fluid end.
+- 1. Ball type valves are supplied with the AL1122BCD pump.
+Disc type valves are supplied with the AL1122D pump. - 2.
+A minimum of approximately 2 feet of clearance is required above, below, and in front of the pump fluid cylinder to allow valve service without removal of the fluid end.
 If sufficient clearance is not available, the fluid end must be removed as outlined in previous section (9.1) and taken to a work shop for valve service.
-The following procedure is written under the assumption that sufficient clearances exist.

-3. Remove the three suction plugs (48) from the bottom of the fluid chamber (38).
+The following procedure is written under the assumption that sufficient clearances exist. - 3.
+Remove the three suction plugs (47) from the bottom of the fluid chamber (37).